 EASY GUIDE TO WHAT'S IN SEASON

-Iceberg lettuce from Somerville on the Mornington Peninsula is in good supply and quality.
+On the salad front, Iceberg lettuce from Somerville on the Mornington Peninsula is in good supply and quality.
 With the better growing conditions, all of the salad leaves are now in good supply.
-We also have organic iceberg lettuce in good supply and is great value at just $1.99 each.

-Unfortunately due to last week's heat, some of the herbs are in limited supply.
-This may affect them again next week as the weather stays warm..
+Unfortunately due to the heat some of the herbs are in limited supply.
+However, the bunches are still fresh and decent.